Colin Barnett: WA Government

 Barnett led the Liberals to victory in the 2013 state election, taking 31 seats on a swing of 8.8 points.
 This was theoretically enough for the Liberals to govern alone, and marked only the second time that the main non-Labor party in Western Australia had won a majority in its own right since adopting the Liberal banner in 1944.
 However, Barnett said after the election that the coalition with the WA Nationals would be retained.
 According to ABC election analyst Antony Green, Barnett would have been forced to keep the Nationals in his cabinet in any event.
-Even after the 2008 electoral reforms, rural areas are still significantly overrepresented in the Legislative Council.
-Green argued that the rural weighting in the Legislative Council makes it politically impossible for a Liberal premier to govern without National support, even when the Liberals win enough Legislative Assembly seats to theoretically govern alone.
+Even after the 2008 electoral reforms, rural areas were still significantly overrepresented in the Legislative Council.
+Green argued that the rural weighting in the Legislative Council was strong enough to make it politically impossible for a Liberal premier to govern without National support, even when the Liberals won enough Legislative Assembly seats to theoretically govern alone.